3meters/patchr-ios/Pods/Branch/README.md

 | Key | Value
 | --- | ---
 | "$fallback_url" | Where to send the user for all platforms when app is not installed.
+Note that Branch will forward all robots to this URL, overriding any OG tags entered in the link.
 | "$desktop_url" | Where to send the user on a desktop or laptop.
 By default it is the Branch-hosted text-me service.
 | "$android_url" | The replacement URL for the Play Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_.
 | "$ios_url" | The replacement URL for the App Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_.